 - Articles about fundraising

-- Note that portals provide one-stop shopping for board members and volunteers and saves everyone time.
+- Note that portals provide one-stop shopping for board members and volunteers and save everyone time.
 Instead of your board members and volunteers having to search through many emails to find information about your nonprofit organization, they can access the portal and find what they need quickly and easily.

 What recommendations do you have?